danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

     baseline and *t* (5 years in our case study), and as a non-event if the patient remained event-free at *t*.
-The time-dependent AUC evaluates whether predicted probabilities were higher for cases than for non-case.
+The time-dependent AUC evaluates whether predicted probabilities were higher for cases than for non-cases.

 Clearly the last of these is most relevant.

-This is easy to compute using the concordance function in the survival package There is some uncertainty in the literature about the original Harrell formulation versus Uno’s suggestion to re-weight the time scale by the factor 1/*G*<sup>2</sup>(*t*) where *G* is the censoring distribution.
+This is easy to compute using the concordance function in the survival package.
+There is some uncertainty in the literature about the original Harrell formulation versus Uno’s suggestion to re-weigh the time scale by the factor 1/*G*<sup>2</sup>(*t*) where *G* is the censoring distribution.
 There is more detailed information in the concordance vignette found in the survival package.